open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/integration/cluster-lifecycle.md

 - Ensure [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl) and [kustomize](https://kubernetes-sigs.github.io/kustomize/installation) are installed.

-- Prepare one [OKD 4](https://www.okd.io/) cluster to function as the _cluster manager_.
+- Prepare one [OKD](https://www.okd.io) cluster to function as the _hub_ cluster.

-- Install a cluster manager.
-See [Install Cluster Manager](../install-cluster-manager) for more information.
+- Install the cluster manager on the _hub_ cluster.
+See [Cluster Manager](/getting-started/core/cluster-manager) for more information.

-- Install [Hive](https://github.com/openshift/hive/blob/master/docs/install.md#installing-community-release-via-operatorhub) on the _cluster manager_.
+- Install [Hive](https://github.com/openshift/hive/blob/master/docs/install.md#installing-community-release-via-operatorhub) on the _hub_.

 ## Install managedcluster-import-controller from the source files